 Researchers and health agencies track important abortion statistics in the United States and other countries.
 These stats give a perspective on the state of abortions by such measures as the number of pregnancy terminations provided, the characteristics of women who must choose to have them, and the availability of abortion services for these women.

 Number of Abortions in the United States

-According to Perspectives on Sexual and Reproductive Health, 2014 (page 6), 21 percent of all pregnancies in the United States in 2011 ended in abortion, and 30 percent of women will have an abortion by age 45.
+According to Perspectives on Sexual and Reproductive Health's January 2018 Fact Sheet, 19 percent of all pregnancies in the United States in 2014 ended in abortion, and about 24 percent of women will have an abortion by age 45.

 This report also notes the annual total number and rate of abortions in the U. S. has been decreasing since 1980.
 This decrease came after the initial rise during the seven years after the Roe v Wade U. S. Supreme Court decision in 1973.

 - Total number of abortions: There were 638,169 legal abortions in the United States in 2015.
 This is a 2% decline from 652,639 in 2014.

 - The abortion rate: The U. S. abortion rate has steadily decreased to 12.1 per 1,000 women of reproductive age (15-44) in 2015, from its peak of 29 per 1,000 women age 15-44 in 1980.

 - The percent of medical abortions: Since approved in the U. S. in 2000, use of medical abortions for termination of early pregnancies up to nine weeks have increased:

 - As a percent of all abortions: Of the total non-hospital based abortions, medical abortions increased from 22.6 percent in 2014 to 24.6 percent in 2015.